sduf-net/sdufReactNative/Readme.md

 4. Inside the project, you can create a screen. **Note:** An 'index' screen is mandatory.

-5. To create more screens, use the drag and drop feature available on the platform.
+5. Open a screen and use the drag and drop feature available on the platform to set up one.

 ## Running the Application